jo-m-lab/ARBOLpy/README.md

 Currently, a tutorial is only available for the R version, where the FGID atlas figure is reproduced: https://jo-m-lab.github.io/ARBOL/ARBOLtutorial.html

+ARBOLpy is a stripped down version of ARBOL meant to perform iterative clustering with little overhead.
+Currently it does not include the two stop conditions that the R version uses to heuristically join similar clusters.
+This results in the Python version overclustering data.
+Methods for merging the end clusters of the tree are available on the develop branch of the R version of ARBOL.

 This package is meant as a starting point for the way that we approached clustering and and is meant to be edited/customized through community feedback through users such as yourself!

-We have dedicated effort to choosing reasonable defaults, but there is no certainty that they are the best defaults for your data.

 The main function of ARBOLpy is ARBOL() - here is an example call.
-The helper function write_ARBOL_output writes the anytree object's endclusters to a csv file.

 ```
+import scanpy as sc
+import ARBOL

+adata = sc.datasets.pbmc3k()

 tree = ARBOL.ARBOL(adata)

-ARBOL.write_ARBOL_output(tree)
+ARBOL.write_ARBOL_output(tree,output_csv='endclusts.csv')
 ```

+The helper function write_ARBOL_output writes the anytree object's endclusters to a csv file.

 **Note** This script can take a long time to run.
-Running on 20K cells could take an hour.
-Running on 100k+ cells could take 5 hours.
-This timing varies based on the heterogeneity of your data.
+Running on 20K cells could take >30 minutes.
+Running on 100k+ cells could take 4 hours.

-**Note** The script requires approximately 1.2 GB RAM per 1k cells, meaning on a local machine with 16GB RAM, one could reasonably run 12k cells.
-The current RAM/time bottleneck is the silhouette analysis, which runs
+**Note** The script requires approximately 1.2 GB RAM per 1k cells, meaning on a local machine with 16GB RAM, one could reasonably run 10k cells.
+The current RAM/time bottleneck is the silhouette analysis, which runs 30 rounds of clustering at different resolutions.

 ## ARBOL() Parameters

 * *adata* scanpy anndata object
-* *normalization_method* normalization method, defaults to "Pearson", scanpy's experimental implementation of SCTransform
+* *normalize_method* normalization method, defaults to "Pearson", scanpy's experimental implementation of SCTransform.
+Also available: "TPM": as implemented in scanpy normalize_total()
 * *tier* starting tier, defaults to 0
-* *clustN* starting cluster, defaults to 0
+* *cluster* starting cluster, defaults to 0
 * *min_cluster_size* minimum number of cells to allow further clustering
 * *tree* anytree object to attach arbol to.
 Shouldn't be changed unless building onto a pre-existing tree.
 * *parent* parent node of current clustering event, defaults to None.
 As with tree, shouldn't be changed unless building onto a pre-existing anytree object
 * *max_tiers* maximum number of tiers to allow further clustering
 * *min_silhouette_res* lower bound of silhouette analysis leiden clustering resolution parameter scan
 * *max_silhouette_res* upper bound
+* *silhouette_subsampling_n* number of cells to subsample anndata for silhouette analysis (cluster resolution choice)
 * *h5dir* where to save h5 objects for each tier and cluster, if None, does not save
 * *figdir* where to save QC and viz figures for each tier and cluster, if None does not save